rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-to-spot-what-phpstan-missed.md

 <br>

-In case of `private`, but also `public` method calls, our project knows exact types that are passed in it:
+In the case of `private` but also `public` method calls, our project knows the exact types that are passed in it:

 ```php
 // in one file